Where to Find the Best Healthy Festive Recipes

-Ah Christmas, it’s such a wonderful time of year, with all of the joy, kindness and giving.
+Ah Christmas & the festive season – it’s such a wonderful time of year, with all of the joy, kindness and giving.
 It can also be a nightmare for anyone who lives a healthy lifestyle!

 As you know, I believe in moderation and common sense and there’s absolutely nothing wrong with indulging sometimes.
 It’s all part of a balanced diet and it’s important to enjoy our celebrations without any feelings of guilt or anxiety attached to the food.

-I’ve also shared a few more of my favourite healthy Christmas recipes in this post:
+I’ve shared a few more of my favourite healthy Christmas recipes in this post:

-And I’m giving you my best tips and strategies to deal with the onslaught of food and drink, so that you can enjoy the festive season without overindulging:
+And I’m giving you some simple tips and strategies to enjoy the festive season without overindulging here:

 Where to find the best healthy Christmas treats